A Story of Movement, Community and American Making – From Old Chatham to Malden Bridge

 Old Chatham: A Lasting Crossroads

 Today, Old Chatham still reflects its historical role as a crossroads community.
-Its center remains oriented around the intersection of Albany Turnpike and County Route 13, where activity naturally clustered in the era of horse-drawn travel.
+Its center remains oriented around the intersection of Albany Turnpike and County Route 13, where activity naturally formed in the era of horse-drawn travel.

 Nearby stands the Samuel Wilbor House, dating to approximately 1770 – a rare surviving structure from the Revolutionary period.
-Buildings like this provide a tangible connection to the people who lived and worked here during the nation’s earliest years.
+Buildings like this provide a tangible connection to the people who lived and worked here during the America’s earliest years.

 Malden Bridge: Where Road and Water Meet